sodadata/docs/soda-cl/sample-datasets.md

 ## Sample datasets

 Sample datasets captures sample rows from datasets you identify.
 You add sample datasets configurations as part of the guided workflow to create a new data source or edit an existing one.
-Navigate to **your avatar** > **Scans & Data** > **New Data Source**, or select an existing data source, to begin.
+Navigate to **your avatar** > **Data Sources** > **New Data Source**, or select an existing data source, to begin.
 You can add this configuration to one of two places:
 * to either step [3.
 Discover Datasets]({% link soda-agent/deploy.md %}#3-discover-datasets) <br />
 OR<br />
 *   or step [4.
 Profile Datasets]({% link soda-agent/deploy.md %}#4-profile-datasets)